Edwin Hayes

-Edwin Hayes, R.I.
-(1819-1904) was an English and Irish marine artist who painted in oil and watercolours.
+Edwin Hayes, RI (7 June 1819 – 7 November 1904) was an English painter who specialised in marine art.

 Life and works

 Hayes was born in Bristol, England, but brought up in Dublin, Ireland, where his father was a hotelier.
 He studied art at the Dublin Society Art School and first exhibited his work at the RHA (Royal Hibernian Academy) in 1842.
 After serving as a seaman on a ship sailing to America, he remained in Dublin for ten years before moving to London in 1852.
 He painted scenery at the Adelphi Theatre and other London theatres, a common employment for young artists.
 He also exhibited at the Royal Academy of Arts, British Institution, Society of British Artists and the Royal Institute of Painters in Watercolours, becoming a full member of the latter in 1863.